deepikapratapa/Docscribe/README.md

 📜 License

-MIT License © 2025 [Your Team Name]
+MIT License © 2025 THEDIVERGENTS
 For academic and research use only.

 ⸻